Saurashtra Mail: Traction

-Prior to February 2012, dual-traction Valsad-based WCAM-1 locomotives would haul the train between Mumbai Central & handing over to a Ratlam or Vatva-based WDM-3A locomotive for the remainder of the journey.
+Prior to February 2012, dual-traction Valsad-based WCAM-1 locomotives would haul the train between Mumbai Central & handing over to a Ratlam or Vatva-based WDM-3A locomotive or WAM-4 for the remainder of the journey.

 Western Railway completed DC electric conversion to AC on 5 February 2012 & it is now regularly hauled by a Vadodara-based WAP-4E / WAP-5 locomotive for the entire journey.